Learn About The Personal Injury Claim Process

 Appeals are not new trials or even retrials of cases.
 The purpose of an appellate court is to review a lower court’s handling of a case and possibly issue a decision either affirming or overruling that court’s decision based on whether the matter that is the subject of the appeal was handled properly in the appeal court’s determination.

-Stewart Law Offices, LLC has been helping clients since 1995.
-Our firm is dedicated to assisting people in South Carolina and North Carolina to hold negligent parties accountable for their misconduct.
+Stewart Law Offices personal injury lawyers have been helping clients since 1995.
+Our firm is dedicated to assisting people in South Carolina to hold negligent parties accountable for their misconduct.
 We fight to help victims seek justice.

-Did you sustain serious injuries or was your loved one killed in an accident caused by another party’s negligence in South Carolina or North Carolina?
-You should contact Stewart Law Offices, LLC as soon as possible.
+Did you sustain serious injuries or was your loved one killed in an accident caused by another party’s negligence in South Carolina?
+You should contact Stewart Law Offices as soon as possible.

 Our firm will work tirelessly to help you pursue all of the compensation you need and deserve.
 Call us or contact us online to have our attorneys provide a complete evaluation of our case during a free consultation.